jina-ai/examples/wikipedia-sentences-query-while-indexing/README.md

 Querying while indexing means you are able to still query your data while new data is simultaneously being inserted (or updated, or deleted).
 Jina achieves this with its the dump-reload feature.
-For more in-depth technical information about how Jina achieves this, refer to [the docs](https://docs.jina.ai/chapters/dump-reload/)

 ## Configuration changes

 This feature requires you to split the Flow, one for Indexing (and Updates, Deletes) and one for Querying, and have them running at the same time.
 Also, you will need to replace the indexers in Flows.
-The Index Flow (also referred to as the DBMS Flow) will require a [Storage Indexer](https://github.com/jina-ai/executor-indexers/tree/main/jinahub/indexers/storage), while the Query Flow will require a [Vector Searcher](https://github.com/jina-ai/executor-indexers/tree/main/jinahub/indexers/searcher).
+The Index Flow (also referred to as the Storage Flow) will require a [Storage Indexer](https://github.com/jina-ai/executors/tree/main/jinahub/indexers/storage), while the Query Flow requires a [Compound Searcher](https://github.com/jina-ai/executors/tree/main/jinahub/indexers/searcher).

 In our case we use :

-- [PostgreSQLStorage](https://github.com/jina-ai/executor-indexers/tree/main/jinahub/indexers/storage/PostgreSQLStorage), which leverages the resilience of PostgreSQL as a storage engine
+- [LMDBStorage](https://github.com/jina-ai/executors/tree/main/jinahub/indexers/storage/LMDBStorage), which uses a disk-based key-value storage [LMDB](https://lmdb.readthedocs.io/) as a storage engine.
-- [AnnoySearcher](https://github.com/jina-ai/executor-indexers/tree/main/jinahub/indexers/searcher/AnnoySearcher), which uses the [`annoy`](https://github.com/spotify/annoy) algorithm to provide faster query results
+- [FaissLMDBSearcher](https://github.com/jina-ai/executors/tree/main/jinahub/indexers/searcher/compound/FaissLMDBSearcher), which uses the [`faiss`](https://github.com/spotify/annoy) algorithm to provide faster query results and LMDB to retrieve the metadata.

-You can check the `flows` and `pods` directories for the changes to the files.
 _____

 ## 🐍 Build the app with Python